Can I get a mortgage with a Debt Management Plan

-We ask, can I get a mortgage with a Debt Management Plan (DMP)?
+We often get asked, can I get a mortgage with a Debt Management Plan (DMP)?
 First, lets cover what a DMP is.
-Quick links are above or if you would like to speak to a specialist advisor, click here.

 Getting a mortgage with a Debt Management Plan